 The right colors to use won’t always depend on hotel design trends.
 Much depends on color psychology and the purpose of your hotel.

-For example, if you’re focusing on a luxury hotel, you may go for beiges, creams, or grays, which provide a sumptuous and tranquil air.
+For example, if you’re focusing on a luxury hotel interior design, you may go for beiges, creams, or grays, which provide a sumptuous and tranquil air.
 What’s more, the colors you use in a hotel won’t necessarily be the same as the ones you use in, say, commercial architecture.

 You also need to account for the size of the space.
 Almost any color would work for a very large space, such as a big lobby, as long as it provides a cozy yet elegant atmosphere.